Skull Island (King Kong): Kong: King of Skull Island

-A 2004 illustrated novel that serves as both prequel and sequel of the original "King Kong" story, conceived by Merian C. Cooper and novelized by Delos Lovelace in 1932, and authorized by the Cooper family.
+Skull Island appears in a 2004 illustrated novel that serves as both prequel and sequel of the original "King Kong" story, conceived by Merian C. Cooper and novelized by Delos Lovelace in 1932, and authorized by the Cooper family.

-Created and Illustrated by Joe DeVito [and novelized by Brad Strickland and DeVito, with John Michlig], Kong: King of Skull Island depicts a Skull Island far larger than originally thought.
+Created and illustrated by Joe DeVito, and novelized by Brad Strickland and DeVito, with John Michlig, Kong: King of Skull Island depicts a Skull Island far larger than originally thought.
 It is either the last vestige of a volatile volcanic series of islands or the remnant of a larger landmass.
 Skull Island is located in the Indian Ocean, west of Sumatra, and has several much smaller islands in various locations around its perimeter, with the most prevalent of these off a small peninsula on its southeastern corner.

 Skull Island contains two main mountains, the larger being shaped in the visage of a human skull.
 Skull Mountain is riddled with caves and passageways carved out by natural erosion, but also man-made.
 In earlier times, these were often used by islanders to avoid the monsters on the surface, but proved to have a multitude of dangerous denizens of their own.
 These include previously unknown species such as snake-like amphibians with enormous heads capable of swallowing a human whole; foot-long creatures that combine squid and crustacean characteristics with bio-luminescent sails tipped with poisonous stingers; giant spiders with 7-foot bodies and 8-foot-long legs ending in hand-like appendages.

 The human civilization that inhabits Skull Island at least through the 20th century is the last remnant of a previously unknown super-race called the Tagatu (a combination of two formerly separate tribes: the Tagu and the Atu).
 The original culture is believed to have Asian origins that bled into an island group west of Sumatra that no longer exists.
 As a result of a natural disaster, they were forced to migrate to Skull Island untold millennia ago.
 Drawn to its spectacular makeup by their insatiable curiosity, the Tagatu believed their mastery of biological and organic sciences could overcome Skull Island's dangers.
 It was they who originally brought the gigantic simian Kongs there for protection and who, with the help of the Kongs, built the iconic wall across the Skull Island's peninsula for protections against Skull Island's prehistoric denizens.